-Today it’s my pleasure to introduce another of my friends from G+, Lail of With A Spin.
+Today it’s my pleasure to introduce another of my friends, Lail of With A Spin.
 Lail loves sharing her Bengali cuisine with the world, and does an amazing job with her recipes!
 So please give a warm welcome to Lail as I give you…..

 With A Spin